frc2053/Robot2019/readme.md

 - Using the FRCVision tool, you can easily upload cross compiled rpi programs to the roborio and it will hangle restarting, power cutoff etc. There is a readme in the repo for the vision that explains how to set it up.

 - To increase the update rate of the network tables, you can set the update rate to a very slow value, then flush the values every iteration of the loop.

+### CAN Stuff

+- If the motors are not spinning, or showing up in the configuration tool, make sure your CAN wires are connected correctly, yellow to yellow and green to green.
+Also make sure the Talons are actually on.